Thecaprifire/indexed-edit/README.md

 2. Navigate to the project directory:
 Once the repository is cloned, navigate into the project directory: `cd indexed-edit`
 3. Install dependencies:
 Install the required dependencies for both the client and server using npm.
-This includes setting up the necessary packages for the text editor, service worker, and IndexedDB functionality. `npm install`
+This includes setting up the necessary packages for the text editor, service worker, and IndexedDB functionality. `cd client`, then `npm install`, next `cd ../server`, then `npm install`, next `cd ..`, then `npm install`
 4. Build the application:
 Build the production-ready application by running the build script: `npm run build`
 5. Start the development server: